Scorpion2115/EvLearning/Kubernetes/Learning Kubenetes by doing/Building up a Kubernetes Cluster/Building a Kubernetes 1.22 Cluster with kubeadm.md

-# Building a Kubernetes 1.24 Cluster with Kubeadm
+# Building a Kubernetes Cluster with Kubeadm

 ## Install Packages

 1. Log into the Control Plane Node (Note: The following steps must be performed on all three nodes.).

-2. Create configuration file for containerd, to enable the `overlay` and `br_netfilter` modules
+2. Create configuration file for containerd:
 ```bash
 cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf
 overlay